Visual impairment is a term which covers a range of difficulties with vision and includes the following categories:

 Strategies to support learning for those who are visually impaired

-Access: Ensure that a Personal Emergency Evacuation Plan (PEEP) takes place.
+- Ensure that a Personal Emergency Evacuation Plan (PEEP) is in place.